Blog Resources

 Do not buy or harvest endangered species.

-Transforming Health (and the NHS) with Medicinal Plants
+Transforming Health with Medicinal Plants

 Only Way Forward: If we start teaching medicinal plant use, nutrition, and health & wellbeing awareness alongside core subjects like maths and English now, we could transform our nation’s health within a generation—removing the strain on the NHS by addressing its challenges, like an ageing population and a rise of long-term illnesses.